efene/efene.github.io/_sources/language-introduction.txt

 but what if we want to do this pattern matching in other places? do we have to create a function to do the pattern match?

-luckily the answer is now, there's a way to do pattern matching with multiple cases inside the body of a function, let's see how by defining the same functionality as above but with a function with a single case clause:
+luckily the answer is no, there's a way to do pattern matching with multiple cases inside the body of a function, let's see how by defining the same functionality as above but with a function with a single case clause:

 .. code-block:: javascript

     fn print_div_result_1
         case A, B:
              match divide_two(A, B):
-                case ok, Result:
+                case (ok, Result):
-                     print("result of ~p/~p is: ~p", [A, B, Result]) case error, Reason:
+                    print("result is: ~p", [Result])
+                case (error, Reason):
-                     print("error of ~p/~p is: ~p", [A, B, Reason]) end
+                    print("error is: ~p", [Reason])
+             end
     end